-The incentives provided by DCCC to Clearing Members and their customers to monitor and manage the risks they pose to DCCC include: margin and Default Fund requirements (see Principle 4); membership criteria; and Clearing Member Rules.
-The DRC includes representation from Clearing Members.
+The incentives provided by DCCC to Clearing Members and their customers to monitor and manage the risks they pose to DCCC include margin and Default Fund requirements (see Principle 4); membership criteria; and the Rules as they apply to Clearing Members.

-Material risks that DCCC bears from and poses to other entities are considered and measured as part of the ERM framework.
+Material risks that DCCC bears from and poses to other entities are considered and measured as part of the Risk Operations Manual and ERM framework.
 Key sources of such risks, including counterparty credit risk, wrong way risk, liquidity risk, investment risk, custodian risk, supplier risk, concentration and operational risk (which includes amongst others business continuity and information technology risks) are considered as part of routine risk assessment processes as well as emerging risk assessments.

 DCCC identifies financial institutions on which it relies to effect settlement of cash, securities and physical transactions.
-For example, DCCC has established a network of Clearing Banks, and in addition, DCCC has dependencies on: infrastructure and service providers (see Principle 17 - Operational Risk).
+For example, DCCC has established a network of Settlement Banks, and in addition, DCCC has dependencies on infrastructure and service providers (see Principle 17 - Operational Risk).
 DCCC employs tools such as due diligence on third-party providers, legal arrangements, and rights to access information on third-party providers to address the material risks arising from interdependencies with other entities.